ealho/NeuroanatomyVR/README.md

 # NeuroanatomyVR
-3D Neuroanatomy based on histological sections of the Sao Paulo-Wurzburg Atlas of the Human brain.
+3D Neuroanatomy based on histological sections of the São Paulo-Würzburg Atlas of the Human brain (SPWU atlas).

-This is still a pre-release version, work still in progress.
+This is still a pre-release version, work in progress.
 For now, there are 3 versions available:

 1- Desktop for Mac, Linux and PC
 2-Mobile version for Android